UCI-EECS113-Spring17/Nin10do/docs/source/1_getting_started.rst

       sudo shutdown -r now

-When the board reboots, reconnect using the new hostname. e.g. http://pynq_cmc:9090
+When the board reboots, reconnect using the new hostname.

 If you can't connect to your board, see the step below to open a terminal using the micro USB cable.